Quick Technical Audit: How to Use Chrome Lighthouse to Improve Performance, SEO, and Accessibility

 - Choose the device type - select “Mobile” for a mobile-first audit.

-- Select the categories you want to evaluate (Performance, Accessibility, Best Practices, SEO).
+- Select the categories you want to evaluate.

 - Click “Generate report” (or “Analyze page load").